awsdocs/amazon-fsx-windows-user-guide/doc_source/migrate-file-share-config-to-fsx.md

-# Migrating File Share Configurations to Amazon FSx<a name="migrate-file-share-config-to-fsx"></a>
+# Migrating file share configurations to Amazon FSx<a name="migrate-file-share-config-to-fsx"></a>

 You can migrate an existing file share configuration to Amazon FSx by using the following procedure\.
-In this procedure, the source file server is the file server whose file share configuration you wish to migrate to Amazon FSx\.
+In this procedure, the source file server is the file server whose file share configuration you want to migrate to Amazon FSx\.

+**Note**
+First migrate your files to Amazon FSx before migrating your file share configuration\.
+For more information, see [Migrating existing file storage to Amazon FSx for Windows File Server](migrate-files-fsx.md)\.

 **To migrate existing file shares to Amazon FSx for Windows File Server**